dbashford/hapi-route-builder/README.md

 This applies the default before `path` is called.  `path` overrides the default so that the output contains `path:"/api/bar"`.

 `RBDefault`s can also be applied when `build` is called.
-This is best used when you do not intend to do default overriding.
-You tell a default to be applied at `build` by using the `applyAtBuild` function on the RBDefault object.
+This is best used when default overriding is not needed.
+A default will be applied at `build` when the `applyAtBuild` function is called on the RBDefault object.

 ```javascript
 var def = new RBDefault(function(rb) {